10 Foods Higher in Potassium Than a Banana

 Get 961 mg of potassium by cooking up a single cup of Swiss chard.
 Not only is it one of the foods high in potassium, but the leafy green is also packed with iron, calcium, and vitamins A, C, and K. Foods with potassium aren't the only ones you should be adding to your diet.
 Here are 10 of the most nutritious foods in the world.

-Chop and roast just one cup of beet greens for a 655-mg dose of potassium.
+Another one of the foods high in potassium?
+Chop and roast just one cup of beet greens for a 655-mg dose.
 As a bonus, you’ll also get folate, manganese, and copper, not to mention dietary fiber, magnesium, phosphorus, vitamin C, iron, and vitamin B6.

-Not many people think of tomato sauce as one of the foods with potassium, but topping your pizza, pasta, or vegetables with one cup of the stuff will get you 905 mg of the nutrient.
+Not many people think of tomato sauce as one of the foods high in potassium, but topping your pizza, pasta, or vegetables with one cup of the stuff will get you 905 mg of the nutrient.
 Make sure to pick the perfect pasta shape to go with your tomato sauce.

 Surprisingly, white beans are the best source of potassium you can get.
 Just one cup contains an impressive 1,190 mg of potassium, which is about one-fourth of the daily recommended amount.
 Similar to black beans, they also contain protein, fiber, and a host of other healthful vitamins and minerals.